Citations

 Periodic updates

-Metasources like ORCID update over time as you publish new sources.
-As such, the template periodically re-runs the cite process without provocation.
-This will get the latest sources associated with your metasources, generate citations like normal, and open a pull request to let you review the changes before publishing them.
+When the workflow runs, it will get the latest sources associated with your metasources, generate citations like normal, and open a pull request to let you review the changes before publishing them.

 Cache